Return of the technocrats: Biden aims for ‘normal’ after four years of tumult

 For many Democrats, the return of the so-called establishment — or the “seasoned,” in the preferred nomenclature of Rep. Debbie Dingell (D-Mich.) — is a welcome change.

-“I don’t care what anyone says — it was a beautiful, wonderful inauguration but 26,000 National Guard troops surrounding you isn’t a sense of calm, and I think just normal is good,” Dingell said, referring to the heavy security implemented in the wake of the Jan.
+“I don’t care what anyone says — it was a beautiful, wonderful inauguration, but 26,000 National Guard troops surrounding you isn’t a sense of calm, and I think just normal is good,” Dingell said, referring to the heavy security implemented in the wake of the Jan.
 6 siege by pro-Trump supporters.
 “People want to hug each other and go out to dinner and we can’t do that, but at least here’s a process by which you can try to get things done.”

 In another return to tradition reaching out to North American allies, Biden made Canadian Prime Minister Justin Trudeau his first phone call with a foreign leader Friday, followed by Mexican President Andrés Manuel López Obrador.